- Intelligence Community

 The Bureau of Intelligence and Research provides the Secretary of State with timely, objective analysis of global developments as well as real-time insights from all-source intelligence.
 It serves as the focal point within the Department of State for all policy issues and activities involving the Intelligence Community.
 The INR Assistant Secretary reports directly to the Secretary of State and serves as the Secretary's principal adviser on all intelligence matters.
 INR's expert, independent foreign affairs analysts draw on all-source intelligence, diplomatic reporting, INR's public opinion polling, and interaction with U.S. and foreign scholars.
 Their strong regional and functional backgrounds allow them to respond rapidly to changing policy priorities and to provide early warning and in-depth analysis of events and trends that affect U.S. foreign policy and national security interests.

-Philip Goldberg is the assistant secretary of the Bureau of Intelligence and Research (INR).
+Daniel B. Smith is the assistant secretary of the Bureau of Intelligence and Research (INR).